The Alexandrov-Fenchel type inequalities, revisited: Preliminaries and background materials

 \begin{remark} \begin{enumerate} \item Except the application by Alexandrov himself to yield a second proof of his inequality (\ref{AF mixed volume}), inequality (\ref{AF real mixed discriminant}) was overlooked for a long time until Egorychev used it to give a proof of the Van der Waerden's conjecture on the minimum of the permanent of a doubly stochastic matrices (\cite{Eg}).
 Since then, new interests in the inequalities related to the mixed discriminants arose and we refer the reader to \cite{Pa}, \cite{Ba} and \cite{Gu} and the references therein.

-\item By continuity, inequality (\ref{AF real mixed discriminant}) remains true if only assume that the matrices $A,$ $A_3,$ $\ldots,$ $A_n\geq 0$.
+\item By continuity, inequality (\ref{AF real mixed discriminant}) remains true if we only assume that the matrices $A,$ $A_3,$ $\ldots,$ $A_n$ are nonnegative definite.
 However, unlike positive definiteness case, in this situation it is difficult to characterize the equality case.
 Moreover, similar to the direct applications of (\ref{AF mixed volume}) to yielding (\ref{AF mixed volume for m}) and (\ref{Brunn-Minkowski}), we also have similar such results for mixed discriminants. \end{enumerate} \end{remark}

 Around in 1979 Khovanskii and Teissier (\cite{Kh}, \cite{Te1}) independently discovered AF type inequalities for intersection numbers of nef divisors on projective manifolds based on the usual Hodge index theorem, which leads to an algebraic proof of (\ref{AF mixed volume}) (cf. \cite[\S 27]{BZ}) and thus establishes an intimate relationship between the theory of mixed volumes and algebraic geometry.
 These inequalities were reproved along similar lines by Beltrametti-Biancofiore-Sommese, who applied them to the study of projective manifolds of log-general type (\cite[p.
 832]{BBS}, also cf. \cite[\S 1.6]{La}).
 Later Demailly extended these results to compact K\"{a}hler manifolds (\cite[\S 5]{De}).
 The proof of Khovanskii-Teissier inequalities is to apply the usual Hodge index theorem to the ample divisors, together with induction and continuity arguments.
 The approach also suggests that the usual Hodge index theorem may be extended to the mixed case.
 After some partial results towards this direction (\cite{Gr}, \cite{Ti}), the mixed version of the Hodge index theorem was established in its full generality by Dinh and Nguy$\hat{\text{e}}$n in \cite{DN}.
 Using this mixed Hodge index theorem, the author obtained in \cite{Li2} some Cauchy-Schwarz type inequalities for higher-dimensional cohomology classes on compact K\"{a}hler manifolds, both extended Khovanskii-Teissier inequalities and his previous work \cite{Li1}.